Fiat Uno: Second generation (2010)

-In 2021 the model was no longer offered with the Firefly engine, it returned to the old 1.0 73/75 PS Fire Evo, only in the Attractive version.
-The Way, Sporting and Drive versions were discontinued.
-The model production ended at the end of this year with the Fiat Uno Ciao limited edition (250 units).
+In 2021 the model was no longer offered with the Firefly engine, reverting to the old 1.0 73/75 PS Fire Evo, and now only in the Attractive version – the Way, Sporting, and Drive versions were discontinued.
+Production ended at the end of 2021 with the Fiat Uno Ciao limited edition, built in 250 units.
+Fiat Brazil manufactured a total of 4,379,356 Fiat Unos at its Betim plant across all generations.

 Safety

-A Brazilian Fiat Uno was tested by Latin NCAP in 2011 and has been rated as highly unsafe, scoring only one star for adult occupants and two stars for children.
+A Brazilian Fiat Uno was tested by Latin NCAP in 2011 and was rated highly unsafe, scoring only one star for adult occupants and two stars for children.
 Another test made in 2013 rated zero stars.

 Fiat Uno Cabrio (Concept)

 At the São Paulo International Motor Show in October 2010 the Uno Cabrio concept car was presented; the prototype has two seats and a body kit.
 The engine is the 1.4 Fire T-Jet 16V that produced 152 HP.